Codecademy/docs/content/python/encyclopedia/lists-in-python.md

 A list in Python is a data type used to store a collection of objects.

 There are multiple ways to define a list in Python.
 We can either assign a variable to a pair of square brackets (`[]`) with or without  values, or we can assign a variable to the `list()` keyword and afterwords pass in its list items.

-Lists are always ordered and can contain different types of objects (strings, integers, booleans etc.) Lists are a mutable data type and are therefore a good choice for dynamic data(adding and subtracting to lists).
-There are eleven built-in list methods in python.
+Lists are always ordered and can contain different types of objects, such as strings, integers, booleans, etc. Lists are a mutable data type and are therefore a good choice for dynamic data (adding and subtracting to lists).

+## Built-in list methods

+There are eleven built-in list methods in Python.
 These methods make it easier to perform functions on the collection of objects contained within.

-## Built-in list methods

 1. append() Adds an element at the end of the list
 2. clear() Removes all the elements from the list